-Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Suggested Key Inquiry Question (s) 2.0 Performing and Displaying 2.1 Athletics (18 lessons) Medium start Elongated start Sprints Painting By the end of the Sub Strand, the learner should be able to: a) discuss the sprint starts and sprinting techniques, b) perform the sprint starts and sprinting techniques for skill development, c) paint the Kenyan flag for an athletic event, d) recognise the value of flying the Kenyan flag during an athletics event.
-The learner is guided to: watch a virtual or live demonstration of sprint starts and sprinting techniques, demonstrate a medium and elongated sprint start techniques, demonstrate the sprinting technique, sketch the Kenyan flag on a paper/fabric, paint the flag observing colour arrangement and neatness, attach the flag to a suitable handle, practise the medium and elongated start, practise sprinting technique, run sprint races while observing safety and cheering each other using the flags made, Why is it important to maintain appropriate posture during sprints?
+Strand Sub Strand Specific Learning Suggested Learning Experiences Suggested Key Inquiry Outcomes 36 3 1 Question (s) 2.0 Performing and Displaying 2.1 Athletics (18 lessons) • Medium sprint start, • Elongated sprint start, • Sprinting techniques • Painting By the end of the Sub Strand, the learner should be able to: a) discuss the sprint starts and sprinting techniques in athletics, b) perform the sprint starts and sprinting techniques for skill development, c) paint the Kenyan flag for an athletic event, d) recognise the value of flying the Kenyan flag during an athletics event.
+The learner is guided to: watch a virtual or live demonstration of sprint starts and sprinting techniques, demonstrate a medium and elongated sprint start techniques, demonstrate the sprinting technique, sketch the Kenyan flag on a paper/fabric, paint the flag observing colour arrangement and neatness, attach the flag to a suitable handle, practise the medium and elongated start, practise sprinting technique, run sprint races while observing safety and cheering each other using the flags made.
+Why is it important to maintain appropriate posture during sprints?
 Why is the national flag flown during a national athletic event?

-- Citizenship: The learner understands sense of belonging to their country as they paint and fly the Kenyan flag. - Digital literacy: The learner uses digital technology to watch a virtual demonstration of sprint starts and sprinting techniques.
+- Citizenship: The learner acquires a sense of belonging to their country as they paint and fly the Kenyan flag. - Digital literacy: The learner uses digital technology to watch a virtual demonstration of sprint starts and sprinting techniques.